taylor-lane-eng/rocket-flight-data-acquisition-system/README.md

 ### Accelerometer Selection

-Three inertial measurement units were compared using acceleration range, resolution, output data rate, weight, and cost.
-The **MPU-6500** was selected because it provides adequate measurement range for model rocket flight while supporting high sampling rates and low power operation.
-Its integrated gyroscope also provides future expansion capability without increasing system complexity.
+Three inertial measurement units were compared using acceleration range, weight, Output Data Rate (ODR), and cost.
+The **MPU-6050** was selected because it is the cheapest alternative that still meets the performance requirements - specifically on achieving a minimum sampling rate of 65 Hz (REQ-03).
+The MPU 6050 meets the performance requirement of measuring acceleration up to 15g (REQ-06) while being a lightweight sensor.

 </td>
   </tr>